ASC 842: Long-Term vs Short-Term Leases

 Since the implementation of ASC 842 by the Financial Accounting Standards Board, companies are actively looking for lease options with greater flexibility.
 ASC 842 guidelines account for calculating leases differently depending on lease length, causing short-term leases to soar in popularity.
 However, not all leases are short, and under ASC 842 it's imperative to understand lease calculations for short- and long-term leases and leases paid on a month-to-month basis.

-A long-term lease has accounting implications on a company’s financial statements much greater than a short-term or month-to-month lease because the figures are carried forward each month on the business’s balance sheet.
-Near the end of a long-term lease, you might consider reviewing how it’s impacted your financial statements before you decide to renew.
+Long-term leases must be recognized on the balance sheet as ROU assets and lease liabilities each month, making them the most financially significant lease type for financial statement purposes under ASC 842.
+Near the end of a long-term lease, you might consider reviewing how it's impacted your financial statements before you decide to renew.
 Under ASC 842, your ROU asset and lease liability is measured on your balance sheet.

 Renewing a lease typically means either: